 That last point is what we’re here to discuss today.

 From my research and understanding of the term, a deconstruction in its original meaning was as an antithesis/counter-argument to the western metaphysical tradition of logocentrism which seeks a single, timeless, and fixed point of origin for truth.
-In English, that means the point of “deconstructing” something philosophically speaking was to show that the center of any idea wasn’t stuck anything grounded in an objective reality so to say, but was placed there through perception.
-This can be a bit hard to wrap your head around so to use a metaphor imagine an idea is a candy on a lollipop.
+In English, that means the point of “deconstructing” something philosophically speaking was to show that the center of any idea wasn’t stuck to anything grounded in an objective reality so to say, but was placed there through perception.
+This can be a bit hard to wrap your head around so to use a metaphor imagine an idea is a piece of candy on a lollipop.
 The stick that holds the candy can be thought of as the fixed truth.
 It’s the logical center from which you can bite off the candy!
 The problem was people in the past saw the stick as a necessary part of the candy to the point where if some took the candy off before eating it the other kids (in this case philosopher’s) would get mad and say “THAT’S NOT HOW YOU EAT IT!”
 Forgetting the stick is just a useful tool.
 So you can think of deconstruction as another kid coming along and popping all the lolis from their pops and putting them in a bag or something to prove a point (wow that sounded wrong but this is the anime community so it should be fine~).

 Ok, so what does any of this have to do with storytelling?
-Well simply put, from my understanding this is what it means for a story to deconstruction a genre (in this case genre is the idea being deconstruction).
+Well simply put, from my understanding this is what it means for a story to deconstruct a genre (in this case genre is the idea being deconstructed).
 It’s an author (a kid) coming along breaking down the components that make a story in a certain genre (lollipops of a certain flavor you could say) and exposing it to everyone to make a point (putting the candy in the plastic bag).
-Obviously, it’s much more complicated than my metaphor may suggest but this is more or less how I see understand things.
+Obviously, it’s much more complicated than my metaphor may suggest but this is more or less how I understand things.
 Which brings us to…

 For me what is and is not a deconstruction is completely dependent on authorial intent.
 This provides some issue naturally (what happens if the intent is unclear) however it fixes the fundamental issue of these debates of people not being on the same page.
 Under this view, while a series can have some deconstructive elements (think of it as the candy breaking off) if the intent is not to prove a point it doesn’t count.
-By shifting the focus from mere subversion that the work indulges in to critique the author seeks to put forward we can all at least begin to come to an understanding instead of talking past each other (that’s the hope anyway).
+By shifting the focus of our conversations from mere subversion that the work indulges in to the critique that the author seeks to put forward we can all at least begin to come to an understanding instead of talking past each other (that’s the hope anyway).

 This, however, doesn’t make things any easier for me as now the burden of proof is now on me to show that Togashi has no intention of deconstructing shounen.
 Thankfully I think I can manage it!
 So there are primarily 3 reasons why I say this.